rescript-lang/skip-lite/docs/macos_cmt_cache_plan.md

 ## Overview

-A memory-mapped cache for marshalled OCaml files with automatic invalidation.
+A memory-mapped cache for marshalled OCaml files with automatic invalidation, plus a reactive collection abstraction for incremental systems.

 **Target**: OCaml 5.0+, macOS and Linux, stock toolchains.